Tell us your real names, country of birth, date of birth, and childhood experience.

 Tell us what inspires you to write, compose and sing.

 Music has been Scrub and Ace Ha’s profession and sole focus for so long, the two wouldn’t know how to stop.
-Their humble beginnings taught them to never let a lack of resources stand in your way.
+Their humble beginnings taught them to never let a lack of resources stand in their way.
 They’ve made magic from thin air over the years so it has only gotten easier for the duo to write and record at a prolific pace.

 Tell us the secret behind making a hit song.

 Ha, wish we knew!
-But no question things must be melodic, memorable, relatable and honest.
+But no question things must be melodic, memorable, relatable, and honest.
 And less is almost always more.

 Tell us the message you will like to pass to your fans out there.